Rewarding Aggressive Behavior

 Winston Churchill, after the end of the Second World War, when the war still had no official name, was asked what they should call the war that had just ended and cost more than 30 million lives.
 He said “the unnecessary war.”
 The war would have been unnecessary if the democracies had stood steadfast in the face of Hitler’s demands instead of rewarding aggressive behaviour.

 I was reminded of Churchill’s response when viewing a demonstration by Muslims in London during the so-called “cartoon protest”.
-A picture from that protest is on the cover of Between a Pillar and a Hard Place.

 I am sure that Churchill, if he were still alive, would have labeled the democracies’ timid response – which involved mainly apologizing for their citizens exercising their right to freedom of expression and freedom of speech and promising to severely restrict these fundamental rights where religion was concerned – as rewarding aggressive behaviour.